panglesd/slipshow/docs/visual-structure.rst

 We are going to do the following:

-- Remove the text that appear below the titles before when enter the slide,
+- Remove the text that appear below the titles before we enter the slide,
 - Unzoom to show the big picture in between phases,
 - Show "Phase ..." when entering the slide,
 - Make the presentation more similar to the original image,